-The average number of live children a group of women would have if they experienced the age-specific fertility rates for a specific calendar year throughout their childbearing lifespan.
+The TFR is the average number of live children a group of women would have if they experienced the age-specific fertility rates for the calendar year in question throughout their childbearing lifespan.
 TFR is a better measure of trends than the number of livebirths, since it accounts for size and age structure of the female population of childbearing age.
 The rate provides a timely measure of fertility levels and can be affected by changes in the timing of childbearing, completed family size and the population structure.
-More information about how we calculate a completed family size is available in our National population projections, fertility assumptions: 2018-based methodology.

-A more complete glossary is available from our User guide to birth statistics.Nôl i'r tabl cynnwys
+A more complete glossary is available from our User guide to birth statistics methodology.Nôl i'r tabl cynnwys

-Our data are for live births occurring in each calendar year, plus a very small number of late registrations from the previous year.
+Our data are for live births and stillbirths occurring in each calendar year, plus late registrations for the previous year.
+Because of delays in birth registrations caused by the coronavirus (COVID-19) pandemic in 2020, the number of late registrations from the previous year included in the 2021 dataset was higher than usual but still accounted for less than 1% of all births and does not affect the headline trends discussed.
 Figures include mothers and fathers whose usual residence is outside England and Wales.

 Birth statistics represent births that occur and are then registered in England and Wales.
 Figures are derived from information recorded when live births and stillbirths are registered as part of civil registration, which is a legal requirement.
 These data represent the most complete data source available.